Nabil Begg

-Nabil Mohammed Begg (born 17 March 2004) is a Fijian footballer who plays as a midfielder for New Zealand National League club Auckland City and the Fiji national team.
+Nabil Mohammed Begg (born 17 March 2004) is a Fijian footballer who plays as a midfielder for OFC Professional League club Bula FC and the Fiji national team.

 Club career

 Begg is a youth academy graduate of Ba.
 On 24 October 2021, he scored his first goal for the club in a 2–1 league win against Suva.

+In November 2022, Begg scored the only goal in the final of the Pacific Community Cup, helping Ba clinch the trophy for the first time.
+In early 2024, he completed a move to Auckland City FC in New Zealand.

 International career

 In February 2022, Begg was named in Fiji squad for 2022 FIFA World Cup qualification tournament.
 He made his international debut on 10 March 2022 in a 3–0 friendly win against Vanuatu.